FairwindsOps/pentagon/README.md

 Pentagon is a framework for repeatable, containerized, cloud-based infrastructures.
 It defines the tools ([Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [kops](https://github.com/kubernetes/kops)) used to manage the resources, as well as the directory structure of the infrastructure-as-code repository that manages those resources.
 It is designed to be customizable while at the same time built with defaults that fit the needs of most web application companies.

+Pentagon defines an ecosystem composed of core (this repository), and other compatible modules, including dependencies such as terraform-vpc, Ansible roles like the ones defined in [ansible-requirements](lib/pentagon/ansible-requirements.txt), and [rok8s-scripts](https://github.com/reactiveops/rok8s-scripts).

 It is “batteries included”- not only does one get a network with a cluster, but the defaults include these commonly desired features:

 - At the core, powered by Kubernetes.
 Configured to be highly-available: masters and nodes are clustered